QMCPACK/qmcpack/README.md

 # Building with CMake

 The build system for QMCPACK is based on CMake.
 It will auto-configure based on the detected compilers and libraries.
-Specific compile options can be specified either through specific environment or CMake variables.
-When the libraries are installed in standard locations, e.g., /usr, /usr/local, there is no need to set environment or CMake variables for the packages.
+When these are installed in standard locations, e.g., /usr, /usr/local, there is no need to set either environment or CMake variables.

 See the manual linked at https://qmcpack.readthedocs.io/en/develop/ and https://www.qmcpack.org/documentation or buildable using sphinx from the sources in docs/.
 A PDF version is still available at https://qmcpack.readthedocs.io/_/downloads/en/develop/pdf/

 ## Quick build